 Scott's practice is centred upon commercial disputes, to which he brings his considerable experience in commercial law and equity, corporations law, trade practices and insurance law.

 Scott was called to the bar in 2001, and appointed as Senior Counsel in 2016.
 He appears primarily in the Supreme Court, the Federal Court and the District Court.
-Scott is also an accredited mediator.
-Scott’s clients have included many ASX listed and other major companies, professional services firms and high net worth individuals.
+He also appears at commissions and inquiries and at regulatory examinations.
+Scott's clients have included many ASX listed and other major companies, professional services firms and high net worth individuals.

 Prior to his call to the bar, Scott was a commercial litigation partner at national law firm, Clayton Utz.

 Scott's initial learning in the law (LLB (Hons) (ANU)) has been supplemented by his LLM (Syd.) (focusing on corporations law and taxation) and complemented by his B.Sc (majors in mathematics and psychology) as well as various courses he has taken at the Securities Institute of Australia.